 Pradeepa Madapura did his Ph.D research (Bengaluru, India) on chromatin remodelling during spermatogenesis.
 Pradeep moved to Edinburgh, UK for postdoctoral research with Prof. Wendy Bickmore, a world leading scientist in epigenetics and chromatin field.
 In 2016 Pradeep started independent research as a University lecturer of genomics at the University of Essex, and is a fellow of higher education academy (FHEA).
 Pradeep’s lab is relocated to Blizard Institute in September 2018.

-Our lab is interested in studying the functional contribution of chromatin proteins, histone modifications and noncoding RNAs in the regulation of gene expression.
-We also actively collaborate with clinicians and genomics data scientists to use cutting edge methods to investigate the contribution of sequence variation in noncoding regulatory regulatory elements in genetic disorders and cancer.
+Pradeep’s lab is interested in studying the functional contribution of chromatin proteins, histone modifications and noncoding RNAs in the regulation of gene expression.
+His also actively collaborate with clinicians and genomics data scientists to use cutting-edge methods to investigate the contribution of sequence variation in noncoding regulatory elements in genetic disorders and cancer.

 Dr. Ahmed Saleh Ali Saleh (M.B.B.Ch) (MD/PhD student)